theMaren/HDA-KWS-Project/README.md

 ### demo.py
 Running this script initiates the demo.
 The demo is designed so that a model and an audio input device must be selected.
 Afterwards, the user can speak a keyword into the microphone, and the prediction from the selected model will be returned.

+## Models
+The folder contains all of our trained models, which have been saved in TensorFlow format following the completion of training.